(Student Services Professional II)

 - This is a full-time, probationary, exempt position.

-- Working knowledge of the practices, procedures and activities of a university college, advising center, or similar department.
+- Working knowledge of the practices, procedures and activities of a university advising center or college.

-- Working knowledge of the methods and problems of organizational and program management.
+- General knowledge of the methods and problems of organizational and program management.

-- Working knowledge of research and interview techniques.
+- General knowledge of research and interview techniques.

-- Working knowledge of the principles of individual and group behavior.
+- General knowledge of principles of individual and group counseling techniques and student development theory and practice.

-- Knowledge of study skills and retention intervention strategies.
+- Working knowledge of retention intervention strategies and study skills strategies.

 - Interpret and apply program rules and regulations.

-- Use initiative and resourcefulness in planning work assignments and in implementing long-range program improvements.
+- Initiative and resourcefulness in planning work assignments and in implementing long-range program improvements.

 - Obtain factual and interpretative information through interviews.